 Never before have so many organizations come together with such a goal.
-It is through the foresight and generosity of the Joyce Foundation, the McKnight Foundation, and the Max McGraw Wildlife Foundation, which provided not only financial support but the use of its headquarters to host working group meetings, that this collaboration was possible.
+It is through the foresight and generosity of the Joyce Foundation, the McKnight Foundation, and the Max McGraw Wildlife Foundation, which provided not only financial support but the use of its headquarters to host warking group meetings, that this collaboration was possible.

-The following pages contain a detailed outline of the Agriculture and Wildlife Working Group's priorities and recommendations. each of which were shaped with an eye toward the needs of those who own and work the tand.
-The outline encapsulates the findings of more than 20 white papers authored by leading policy experts, each of which dissected ospects of U.S. agricultural policies and sought ways to increase their benefits to fish and wildlife - and their utility to working farmers, ranchers, and forest owners.
+The following pages contain a detailed outline of the Agriculture and Wildlife Working Group's priorities and recommendations, each of which were shaped with an eye toward the needs of those who own and work the land.
+The outline encapsulates the findings of more than 20 white papers authored by leading policy experts, each of which dissected aspects of U.S. agricultural policies and sought ways to increase their benefits to fish and wildlife - and their utility to working farmers, ranchers, and forest owners.

-AWWG members met everal times over two years t the Max McGraw Wildlife Foundation beadquarters in Ulinois to cieft the recommendations included in this report.
-The AWWG in ans ispan.
-The ray wo extends its deepest thanks to the loundation for helping make this work possible.
+AWWG members met sevent times over two years at the Max MoCraw Whittle Foundation headquarters in Direct to quest the accommendations included in this report.
+The AWWG extends its deepest thanks to the feundation for helping make this work possible.